klieth/klieth.github.io/_posts/2014-05-08-arm-kernel.markdown

 In this chunk, the first two lines prepare the magic value `0x10` which tells the processor to switch to User mode when saved to the `SPSR` or `Saved Program Status Register`.
 Then, the next two lines load the address of a function, in this case a function named `first`, and move that address into `pc`, the program counter.

-However, this won't work just yet--we still need to set up the stack inside userland.
+However, this won't work just yet--we still need to set up the stack for use in User mode.
 In order to do that, we'll use a third mode called System mode which is a combination of Supervisor and User modes.
 System mode uses the stack pointer and link register of User mode, but still has access to the entire computer in the same way Supervisor mode does.
 That makes it handy to initialize the stack pointer.

 {% highlight nasm %}
 	mov ip, sp